ctubbs750/SM-Genome/README.md

 # Snakemake workflow - genome
 This workflow is used to install a reference genome and all associated files.
+Defaults are to install the human reference genome - build hg38.

 # Usage
 d